braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_support_policy.md

 An SDK version's **end-of-life date** is the date at which Braze no longer supports that version.
 An SDK version's __end-of-life date__ will be 1 year after its next version is released.

-SDK versions which are **deprecated** are still fully supported, but have a known __end-of-life date__ in the future.
+SDK versions that are **deprecated** are still fully supported, but have a known __end-of-life date__ in the future.
 For example, if Android SDK version 1.0.1 were released today, then for the next year its previous version (1.0.0) is considered deprecated, and will have an __end-of-life date__ one year from today.

 ## SDK Support Timelines